bennettp123/home-stuff/README.md

 1. Infrastructure as code.
 Everything is automated.
 2. Cost should be zero, or as close to zero as possible.
 3. Availability isn't super-important, but everything must autoheal.
-4. Minimalism.
-If the first three goals can't be met, it's better not to do it at all.
-Prefer simplicity.
+4. If the first three goals can't be met, it's better not to do it at all.

+## Plex server

+Plex appears to store everything in `/var/lib/plexmediaserver`.
+This folder has a dedicated EBS volume, which is retained across instance termination.

+The tricky part is media storage.
+An S3 bucket is mounted at `/opt/media-s3`, but is too expensive, and will be removed in future.
+Instead, a wasabi bucket is mounted at `/opt/media-wasabi`.
+Both are mounted using s3fs.

+A burstable instance type is used for compute.
+This is ok for direct playback, but it struggles to transcode unless it has enough burst credits.
+Fortunately, since it's mostly idle, there seem to be enough burst credits.
+However, it is a spot instance, and spot instances launch without burst credits, so keep that in mind when making changes.

+If more compute performance is needed, t4g/a1 instances are available... and plex provides packages for raspbian...

 ## The VPC